 Good To Know

 1) Accommodation in Cuba can be pretty tricky.
-If you’re really up for an adventure, consider a casa particular (a homestay with a local!) or check out Cuba Accommodation for more options.
-Airbnb is now also permitted in Cuba, so you can also book a flat through them.
+If you’re really up for an adventure, consider a casa particular (a homestay with a local!) and check out Casa Particular Cuba for all sorts of options.
+Cuba has Airbnb as well, so you can book an apartment stay that way too.